 Positioning Reference Unit (PRU): A node with a known location used by the network to calibrate positioning measurement results when positioning a different UE.
 A Positioning Reference Unit is managed by the network as a UE.

 Reference UE: A UE with a known location that can participate in the positioning of a different UE by providing a Line-of-Sight path for that UE.
-The Reference UE has the same capability as a gNB/TRP i.e., it can transmit a positioning reference signal or measure on UL SRS from a different UE.
+The Reference UE could have some of the capability of a gNB TP, RP or TRP, i.e., it might transmit a DL positioning reference signal or measure an UL SRS from a different UE.

 It is clear from RAN1 and RAN2 agreements that the PRU has been discussed and agreed.

-SA2 has discussed and agreed in previous meetings to include the use of reference UE with known locations for positioning in the FS_eLCS_ph3 and SA2 observes the benefit of reference UE for enhancing the positioning performance.
+SA2 has discussed and agreed in previous meetings to include the use of Reference UE for positioning in the FS_eLCS_ph3 and SA2 observes the benefit of a Reference UE for enhancing the positioning performance.
 Note that SA2 are studying Mobile IAB-UE and Sidelink positioning in other studies i.e. FS_VMR and FS_Ranging_SL.
 The “Reference UE” in FS_eLCS_ph3 would therefore not be an IAB-UE but still use Uu and not sidelink.

-After studying RAN1 and RAN2 agreements, LS exchange, email discussion and the RAN rel-18 scope, SA2 now have the understanding that the above described “Reference UE” will not be introduced in RAN level in rel-18.
-Therefore, SA2 have agreed to remove the above described “Reference UE” from the study FS_eLCS_ph3.
-SA2 kindly seek feedback, if any, from the RAN groups on the SA2 agreement.
+After studying RAN1 and RAN2 agreements, LS exchange, email discussion and the RAN rel-18 scope, SA2 are unsure whether the above described “Reference UE” will be introduced at RAN level in Rel-18.
+SA2 kindly seek feedback from the RAN groups as to whether a Reference UE needs to be supported in Rel-18.

 2 Actions